-The company has about 270,000 customer locations, serving residential, wholesale, commercial, agricultural, industrial and automotive customer markets.
-No one customer represented more than 10% of its total revenue or delivered volume in 2017.
+Canadian Propane Distribution has approximately 220,000 customer locations, serving residential, wholesale, commercial, agricultural, industrial and automotive customer markets.
+No one customer represented more than 10% of its total revenue or delivered volume in 2018.
 About 65% of the total portable annual fuel volume is sold during the winter heating season, usually from October to March.